Oozaku/codex-2022-exam/ex01/README.md

 # Usage

-To check if a CNPJ is valid, run the program with the command bellow and replacing 00000000000000 with the CNPJ that you want to check.
-The CNPJ can be given with the two formats as shown bellow, you can give it with only numbers or add the dots and slash to make it more human readable.
+To check if a CNPJ is valid, run the program with the command bellow and replace 00000000000000 with the CNPJ that you want to check.
+The CNPJ can be given with the two formats as shown bellow, you can give it with only the numbers or add the dots and slashes to make it more readable.

 ~~~sh